Vardø witch trials (1662–1663): Aftermath

 On 25 June 1663 the last accused witches, Magdalene from Andersby, Ragnhild Endresdatter and Gertrude Siversdatter, along with her daughter Kirsten Sørensdatter, were brought from the witches-hole.
 They claimed that Maren and the other children had come up with their confessions under the influence of the exiled Anne Rhodius, who had also visited them in jail and threatened them with torture to make them confess.
 Magdalene, Gertrude and Ragnhild were freed.
 All the children were acquitted in June 1663.

 Maren Olsdatter told the Court of Appeal judge that Anne Rhodius had misled her to lie against other people, denouncing them for witchcraft.
 According to a document in the archives of the Regional Governor of Finnmark, the Court of Appeal Judge, Mandrup Scønnebøl, sentenced Maren for having lied on herself and others, to stay for some time at the workhouse in Bergen.
 However this is not entered into the Court of Appeals protocol, and was probably not effectuated, as there is documentation that she lived in Vardø after 1663.
 Doctor Ambrosius Rhodius was pardoned by a letter from the King of 2 July 1666 but his wife, Anne Fredericksdatter Rhodius, lived in exile in Vardø fortress in Finnmark until her death in 1672.

 This was the last of the many great witch trials of Northern Norway.
 More people were accused in the following decades, but only two of those cases (in 1678 and 1695) led to a death sentence.

+Vardø witch trials in culture

+In September 2023, the book The Witches of Vardø was published, recounting the events of the Vardø witch trials in the 17th century.
+The novel blends historical facts with fiction, exploring themes of persecution, superstition, and survival in the harsh conditions of Norway at the time.
+The book contributes to contemporary cultural reflections on these tragic events and highlights the history associated with the witch trials.